Antimigraine drug: Antidepressants

 Antidepressants are suggested to be both efficacious and tolerable in the treatment of migraine prevention for both migraine frequency and migraine index.
 The exact mechanism of action is unknown but seems to be related to serotonin's impact on migraine.
 In particular, amitryptyline (a tricyclic antidepressant) has the most evidence to suggest its efficacy.
-Selective serotonin re-uptake inhibitors as well as serotonin and norepinephrine re-uptake inhibitors are likely effective as well, but more studies are required in order to provide more evidence.
+Selective serotonin reuptake inhibitors (SSRIs) as well Serotonin–norepinephrine reuptake inhibitors (SNRIs) are likely effective as well, but more studies are required in order to provide more evidence.
 Adverse events of antidepressants can include fatigue, nausea, drowsiness, dizziness, dry mouth, GI upset and weakness.
 Sedation is also common.

 Anticonvulsants

 Both sodium valproate and divalproex sodium have been established as efficacious for migraine prophylaxis.
 They are well tolerated short term, but should be monitored during long term therapy because of risks of pancreatitis, liver failure and teratogenicity.
 Valproate should not be used in females of childbearing age because studies suggest that children exposed to valproate in the prenatal period are associated with having lower IQ scores.
 Topiramate is another anticonvulsant with therapeutic efficacy in migraine prophylaxis.
 It is a safe medication but should be used in caution in females of childbearing ages because it is suggested to cause birth defects.